-Note 10: Any Other Liabilities, Not Elsewhere Shown
+Note 9: Any Other Liabilities, Not Elsewhere Shown

-Deferred Risk Equalisation Scheme income is included in the calculation of the premium provision under Solvency II.
-Payables to Vhi group companies include payables for interest accrued on subordinated debt issued.
+Deferred Risk Equalisation Scheme income is included in the calculation of the premium provision under Solvency II but included in Other Creditors in the statutory accounts.
 Accruals and other payables are valued at the undiscounted face value under GAAP and are considered to be valued consistently under Solvency II.